Teaching can be difficult, especially when your class consists of primary schoolers who are easily distracted.

 Writing a lesson plan for different days and weeks allows you to get an overview of your lessons, refine them to be as effective as possible, and keeps you on track to help you progress through the materials.

 In the following paragraphs, we’ll explain how you can write a lesson plan for a primary school class so that you can offer a complete lesson.
-To write a lesson plan, you should:
+Here’s how to write a lesson plan for primary school, you should:

 Setting a goal is one of the best ways to measure progress.
 In the case of a lesson plan, setting a learning outcome will allow you to gear your lesson towards something specific and give you a benchmark to evaluate how successful the lesson was.
 This is because when a learning outcome is reached, the students will have learned or become able to do something new.